15 tools for building powerful SaaS business models & financial plans.

 - Classic KPIs for software businesses: Dave McClure, Startup Metrics for Pirates.

-- Noah Kagan on the evils of modelling growth: You’re Still Modeling Growth Wrong.
+- Noah Kagan on the evils of modelling growth: You’re Still Modelling Growth Wrong.

 - A great walk-through on calculating cost per acquisition for SaaS businesses from Andrew Chen, General Partner at Andreessen Horowitz: How to calculate cost per acquisition for startups.